DavidNemeskey/zim_to_corpus/README.md

 - [`libzim`](https://github.com/openzim/libzim) (also called Zimlib) to process the files.
-Libzim can be installed from the repositories of Linux distributions, or compiled from source;
+Libzim can be installed from the repositories of Linux distributions, or (preferably, see below) compiled from source;
 - `zlib`, for compression.

 Note that some of the files in the Kiwix archives (most importantly, the English WP dump) require a recent version of libzim.
 For instance, the `libzim0v5` version found in Ubuntu Xenial / Linux Mint 18 fails with "_error reading zim-file header_".
-Because of this, libzim version 4.0.0+ is recommended.
+Because of this, libzim version 6.3.0 is recommended (the API changed in 7.0, and `zim_to_dir` is not yet compatible with it).

 ### Troubleshooting